formatjs/formatjs/translated/fr-FR/website/docs/getting-started/installation.md

 ### Babel

-If you're using `babel`, add `babel-plugin-react-intl` to your dependencies:
+If you're using `babel`, add `babel-plugin-formatjs` to your dependencies:

 <Tabs
 groupId="npm"